AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

       "content": [
         {
           "type": "text",
-          "text": "Generate an image in the style of Studio Ghibli, and wear a hat" },
+          "text": "Generate an image in the style of Studio Ghibli, and include a hat."
+        },
         {
           "type": "file_url",